refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 };
 ```

 The titles logic has been improved but the most pertinent refactor is outstanding.
 That is, this code breaks the open/close principle.
-Everytime there is a new requirement the existing code requirements modification.
+Every time there is a new requirement the existing code requirements modification.
 For example, a new product type 'pc game' was required, a new PCGame class would need to be implemented *and* if/else's would require modification. i.e new condition.

 What's the fix?
 A pragmatic solution would be to make each title abstraction responsible for knowing if it's a match on the current data.
 This could be implemented by encapsulating the conditional in a static (class) method.
-That way, the caller doesn't have to instanstiate the title class unless it's a match.
+That way, the caller doesn't have to instantiate the title class unless it's a match.
 For example, an `.isMatch(data)` static

 This is also a good opportunity to extract the logic that creates the titles abstraction to a factory function.